Anastasia Nechaeva

-Anastasia Nechaeva (born 9 May 1993) is a Russian snooker and pool player.
+Anastasia Nechaeva (born 9 May 1993) is a Russian amateur snooker and professional pool player.
 She was runner-up in the 2014 and 2015 IBSF World Snooker Championships.

 Playing career

 Nechaeva had success in pool as a teenager, including winning the 2009 European Championship Girls Eight-ball championship and the 2009 European Championship Girls Nine-ball championship.
 She later finished as runner-up at the 2011 WPA World Nine-ball Junior Championship.

 In snooker, she was runner-up in both 2013 and 2014 at the EBSA European Snooker Championship, losing both times to Wendy Jans.